-Eight more students were added to the roster in 2018.
-This brought the grand total to 75 students who have received a collective $300,000 in scholarships since the committee was founded.
+In the last three years (2018-2020) thirty-four more students received scholarships.
+This brought the grand total to 101 students who have received a collective $450,000 in scholarships since the committee was founded.

 At first, the number of scholarships and the amount of money was small.
 Students were recognized with a plaque, but now students are awarded funds to help with their educational journey.
 None of this would have happened if Lew Jones didn’t have a vision.

 When Lew co-founded the committee, he wanted to help students afford higher education and also ensure that the younger generation doesn’t forget the actions of Dr. Martin Luther King Jr.